matthew-brett/pydagogue/installing_on_debian.rst

 :doc:`debian_python_paths`).

 Notice the line ``/home/vagrant/.local/lib/python2.7/site-packages``.
-This is the path containing packages that have been installed with the pip ``--user`` option.
+This is the path containing packages that have been installed with the Pip ``--user`` option.

 Python packages often install scripts (executables) as well as Python modules.